 Product Overages and Shortages.
 Each period end we measure the volume of each type of product in our pipeline systems and terminals, which is compared to the volumes of our customers' inventories (as adjusted for tender deductions).
 To the extent the product volumes in our pipeline systems and terminals exceed the volumes of our customers' book inventories, we recognize a gain from the product overage and increase our product inventories.
-To the extent the product in our pipeline systems and terminals is less than our customers' book inventories, we recognize a loss from the product shortage and we record a liability for product owed to our customers.
+To the extent the product shortage and we record a liability for product owed to our customers.
 The product overages we recognize are recorded based on market prices, and the resulting inventory is carried at weighted average cost.
 The product shortages we recognize are recorded based on our weighted average cost.
 Additionally, when product shortages result in a net short inventory position, the related liability is recorded based on period-end market prices.
 Product overages and shortages as well as adjustments to the value of net short inventory positions are recorded in operating expenses on our consolidated statements of income.